 For those of you who haven’t figured it out yet, my idea of fun is meandering the hallways and exhibition spaces of a museum.
 Any museum will do, though I tend to have a penchant for those with monumental paintings, colorful walls or anything Twombly.

-Thanks to the support of the Italian Ministry of Culture, I joined some friends for a morning of #emptymuseo, cìoe, a visitor-free walk through GNAM in December– it was an opportunity to capture the museum as we love it.
-And I want to do more.
-If you have a museum you want to walk through, let me know.
-I’ll happily meet up.
+Thanks to the support of the Italian Ministry of Culture, I created a morning of #emptymuseo– a visitor-free walk through GNAM in 2014 and 2015.
+It was an opportunity to capture the museum as we love it.